Jai2501/Tutorial2/Tutorial2.md

 ### Getting Ready

-- Download or Clone the source code from [GitHub](github.com)
+- Download or Clone the source code from [GitHub](https://github.com/Jai2501/Tutorial2)
-- Open a command line/terminal window and go into the source code folder.
+- Open a command line/terminal window and navigate into the source code folder (`Tutorial2/demo-app`).

 ### The Dockerfile